aldenkane/cv2TermProject/README.md

 To combat spurious matches, I qualitatively experimented with the frequency of the DoG detector.
 I lowered the frequency of the detector by setting the contrast threshold to 0.06, as opposed to Lowe's stock value of 0.04, which aided in removing spurious matches to the carpet and other objects.
 Using openCV 3.4.2.16, this is implemented as `sift = cv2.xfeatures2d.SIFT_create(contrastThreshold = 0.06, edgeThreshold = 10)`

 With the previously described masking procedure for bins and a lower frequency keypoint detector, I had a better SIFT implementation for this challenge.
 Figure 4 shows fewer keypoints in a well-cropped image, with a lack of keypoints outside the bin from the mask.

 ![Good Sift Detector](/report_images/nice_frisbee.png)
 <div align ="center">Figure 4.
 SIFT Matcher Working Well due w/ Lower Frequency Detector, No Keypoints Outside Bin from Mask</div>

 I generated a library of SIFT descriptors for the 11 classes in our dataset (`['Paintbrush', 'Spray_Sunscreen', 'Rub_Sunscreen', 'Dice_Container', 'Tape', 'Cetaphil', 'Sunglasses', 'Pillbottle', 'Fuzzy', 'Marker', 'Frisbee']`) by randomly sampling 1, 3, 5, 7, and 9 distinct mobile images containing only the object of interest, generating SIFT descriptors for them, and then appending the descriptors together in `.npy` files.
-These are housed in `sift_descriptor_library`.
+These are housed in the `sift_descriptor_library` directory.
 This allowed me to experiment with the amount of training data needed to get reasonable accuracy for SIFT matching.
 Descriptor files with fewer training images have less information from different orientations of the objects of interest.

 In generating descriptor libraries of known objects and matching object images to bin images, I rescaled object images to be 20% of their original size,  while scaling bin images to be 60% of their original size.
 I hypothesized that keypoint detectors would work better if the object was a similar size in the training/reference images as it was in the bin, so scaling the object image to be approximately 1/3 the size of the bin was a way to achieve this.